-Test the keyboard using the bottom keyboard; select some sounds and play them to make sure the bottom keyboard is working.
+Test the keyboard; select some sounds and play them to make sure the bottom keyboard is working.

-Play the top keyboard using the preset sounds first - the piano, organ etc.
+Play the keyboard using the preset sounds first - the piano, organ etc.

 Select sample button 1 and play it.
-It should have a preset sound such as the piano sound in its memory.
+It should have a preset sound such as the "Doo" sound or similar in its memory.
 This means at least that the sample space is working.